jgwillingham/risky/README.md

 # risky
 This is a Python package for estimating portfolio risk metrics via Monte Carlo simulation.

-For simulating price movements, three types of stochastic model are supported: geometric Brownian motion (GBM), Gaussian copula models, and t-copula models.
-Historical data must be provided to calibrate the models for simulation.
-Any dataset containing price movement data in its columns will do.
+For running simulations, three types of stochastic model are supported: geometric Brownian motion (GBM), Gaussian copula models, and t-copula models.
+Historical data must be provided to calibrate for simulation.
+Any dataset containing price data in its columns will do.

 ________________________________
 #### Topics: